For Supervisors and opponents

 - Feedback report from the Work in Progress seminar.

-- The appointment of an assessment committee must follow the Regulations for the Degree of Philosophiae Doctor (PhD) at Kristiania University College, as well as the Public Administration Act -Chapter II, §§6-10.
+- The appointment of an assessment committee must follow the Regulations for the Degree of Philosophiae Doctor (PhD) at Kristiania University of Applied Sciences, as well as the Public Administration Act -Chapter II, §§6-10.
 Kristiania is considered equal to a Public Administration Organization after the Public Administration Act- Chapter I, §1.

 These guidelines are in place to ensure that the laws and regulations are followed, and that the administrative procedures in connection with submission, assessment and public defence of the thesis are carried out in due course.The PhD Thesis will be assessed by an assessment committee who consists of three members appointed by the Programme Committee, or the Head of Programme by delegation.